codacy/docs/docs/getting-started/integrating-codacy-with-intellij-ides.md

 ## Interface overview

+The main view of the Codacy IntelliJ plugin provides a summary of the code quality and coverage changes introduced by the pull request of the currently checked-out branch.

 ![Main view](./images/codacy-intellij-plugin-main-view.png)<!-- TODO ALA-872 screenshot -->

-The main view of the plugin displays information about the code quality and coverage changes introduced by the pull request of the currently checked-out branch:
+In the main view, you can find the following information:

 -   The **Quality status** of the pull request, either up to standards or not up to standards, based on the [Quality gates](../repositories-configure/adjusting-quality-gates.md) set for the repository.